 By default, vOneCloud authentication uses an internal user/password system with user and group information stored in an internal database.

-vOneCloud can pull users from a corporate Active Directory (or LDAP), all the needed components are enabled and just an extra configuration step is needed.
+If you want vOneCloud to have your users pulled from a corporate Active Directory, all the needed components are enabled and just an extra configuration step is needed.
 As requirements, you will need an Active Directory server with support for simple user/password authentication, as well as a user with read permissions in the Active Directory user’s tree.

 Log into the vOneCloud console, and then proceed to fill the following information in /etc/one/auth/ldap_auth.conf:

 You will need to change the following values in the configuration file (/etc/one/auth/ldap_auth.conf):

 |user||Active Directory user with read permissions in the user’s tree plus the domain.|